savethecathode/CapstoneMovieLens/README.md

 error: failed to push some refs to 'https://github.com/savethecathode/CapstoneMovieLens.git'

-hint: Updates were rejected because the remote contains work that you do

-hint: not have locally.
-This is usually caused by another repository pushing

-hint: to the same ref.
-You may want to first integrate the remote changes

-hint: (e.g., 'git pull ...') before pushing again.

-hint: See the 'Note about fast-forwards' in 'git push --help' for details.
+hint: Updates were rejected because the remote contains work that you do not have locally.
+This is usually caused by another repository pushing to the same ref.
+You may want to first integrate the remote changes (e.g., 'git pull ...') before pushing again.
+See the 'Note about fast-forwards' in 'git push --help' for details.

+Try "pull" then "push"...

 # CapstoneMovieLens